Eating Disorder Therapy for Children and Teens | Calgary Psychologists | Creative Sky Psychology

 Health at Every Size and Intuitive Eating

-Reconnect with natural hunger and fullness cues
+Reconnect with internal hunger and fullness cues

-Develop body confidence and self-acceptance
+Develop body confidence and respect

 Embodiment and Holistic Care